bcjaeger/tibbleOne_old/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# KableOne
+# tibbleOne

-The goal of KableOne is to make it easy for analysts to include a Table 1 object in both LaTeX and html markdown documents.
+The goal of tibbleOne is to make it easy for analysts to include a Table 1 object in both LaTeX and html markdown documents.
 I made this package because I was unable to get the html tables I wanted from the existing table one R packages.
 Notably, this package has far fewer features than